-Today many of us are dealing with devastating losses in our lives, whether it be from natural disasters such as the earthquake and tsunami in Japan, or losing our homes, jobs and relationships.
+Today many of us are dealing with devastating losses in our lives, whether it be from natural disasters, or losing our homes, jobs and relationships.
 After the initial shock of any type of trauma there are of course the various stages of grief that everyone goes through such as denial, rationalization, anger and acceptance.

 For those who are on this journey, it is important to have faith in yourself and your inner compass that guides you.
 If you do this, you’ll understand that opportunities for growth and happiness lie in the most unexpected places, ready to be seized if you’re open to recognizing and embracing them.
 I don’t believe we ever get over a significant loss, but we do learn to move through it and live with it, and perhaps even learn to use it creatively to find our life’s purpose as well as harvest its lessons.